Patchwork/curriculum-patchwork/Notes and Outlines/markdown modules/02-editing.md

 There are two kinds of GitHub Page projects: profile pages, and project pages.
 Every personal and organizational GitHub account gets one profile page.
 Profile pages are displayed from the `master` branch, and so are managed just like any other GitHub project.
 Your profile page must have the title of `username.github.io`, where `username` is your GitHub username or the name of the organization.
 To see your profile page, just go to the same URL as the title, so `http://username.github.io`.

 While you can only have one profile page, you can have as many project pages as you have projects.
 To create a project page, create a branch on any project called `gh-pages`.
 The HTML, CSS, and Jekyll information there will be displayed at `http://username.github.io/project-name`.
-So if a user named Jamal has a project named "startup-landing-page" with a `gh-pages` branch, he'd be able to get to his site at `http://jamal.github.io/startup-landing-page`.
+So if a user named Jamal has a project named "startup-landing-page" with a `gh-pages` branch, he'd be able to get to his site by navigating to `http://jamal.github.io/startup-landing-page` in his browser.

+# GitHub Pages and the GitHub Workflow

 Whether on a profile or project page, it's best to create a branch before you do any editing of your page.
 You should name the branch something related to the work that you're doing.
 For instance, you might want to call a branch `adding-personal-info` or `new-blog-post`.
 Make sure to make any edits and commits to that branch, not to `master` or `gh-pages`.